Skip to main content

 Program Description

 All referrals are reviewed to determine program suitability relative to individual student needs.
-Successful applicants will be contacted by the Youth and Family Worker to arrange an intake interview with the student and their parent/guardian.
+Successful applicants will be contacted by the Program Teacher or Youth and Family Worker to arrange an intake meeting with the student and their caregiver.

 Back to top